espimarisa/hibiki/README.md

 - The username and user ID of the interaction runner
 - The guild name and guild ID that the interaction was ran in

-When Hibiki's website is accessed, the website will check what locale your browser is configured to use by using a default browser function.
-This information is not stored, and is only used to localize the homepage.

 ## License